Aveglia/vAMPirus/docs/HelpDocumentation.md

 If you have a feature request or any feedback/questions, feel free to email vAMPirusHelp@gmail.com or you can open an Issue on GitHub.

-# New in vAMPirus version 3.0.0
+# New in vAMPirus version 2.1.0

 1. Supports single-end read libraries as input.

-2. Changed to have process-specific Conda evironments and Singularity/Docker containers.
+2. Changed to have process-specific Conda evironments and Singularity/Docker containers (should help with stability).

-3. Added more output from report analyses.
+3. Added output of R-based analyses performed during Report generation.

+4. Use of Alignment Ensemble approach from musclev5 for high confidence sequence alignments

+5. Added the use of Transfer Bootstrap Exptecation (TBE) in IQTREE analyses.

-## Changes in version 2.0.3
+## Changes in version 2.0.0 and up

 1. Reduced redundancy of processes and the volume of generated result files per full run (Example - read processing only done once if running DataCheck then Analyze).